arunNCode/Amazon.com.Test/README.md

     #TestNG -to have the capabilities to organize test suites and test reports (if following BDD development practice cucumber tool can be used).

 	- In this framework we are using Page object design with PageFactory Annotations in the page class.

 	- Test script includes testNg Annotations for organizing the test step and to take care of prerequisites.

-    - For execution TestNG report is used.
+	- For Test Reporting TestNG report is used.

 Dependent packages for the setup are marked in the pom file. https://github.com/arunNCode/Amazon.com.Test/blob/master/pom.xml